BIOMARKER EXPLAINER

 How It's Usually Used

-It helps guide next steps, such as additional evaluation, imaging, or specialist follow-up.
+It helps guide next steps, such as additional evaluation, imaging, treatment discussions, or specialist follow-up.

-• Status: laboratory developed test (LDT), not FDA-cleared/approved
+- Status: laboratory developed test (LDT), not FDA-cleared or FDA-approved

 Important Note

 Test details can change over time.
-Clinical decisions should rely on the ordering clinician and the most current laboratory documentation.
+Clinical decisions should rely on the ordering clinician and the most current report documentation issued with the test.

 Ready to Move Forward?